cynthiateeters/hap-blog-starter/content/blog/hybit-intrinsic-layouts-lab.md

 Instead of fighting unpredictability with media queries, I learned to design FOR unpredictability with intrinsic patterns.
 Modern CSS features like `clamp()`, `min()`, `max()`, CSS Grid with `auto-fit`, and container queries are all built for this philosophy.

+{% hapPose "page-swirl", "HAP working with layout systems", 360 %}

 ## What you'll learn

-{% hapPose "lectures", "HAP explaining intrinsic design concepts", 160 %}
+{% hapPose "lectures", "HAP explaining intrinsic design concepts", 360 %}

 In this learning lab, you'll discover: